-Members of the Deep River Land Trust are encouraged to volunteer for property maintenance, helping with various activities, and serving on Board committees.
+Members of the Deep River Land Trust are encouraged to volunteer for property maintenance, helping with various activities, and serve on Board committees.

 DRLT Board of Directors

 Laurie Giannotti: President

 Laurie is the Trails & Greenways Coordinator for CT State Parks and manages their federal and state funded Recreational Trails and Grants Program.
 She holds an undergraduate degree from UConn in Geology and Geophysics and a masters degree from the University of New Haven in Environmental Science and Geographic Information Systems.
 Laurie, Her husband Rob and their dog Bene have lived in the Winthrop section of Deep River for 20 years.